 QWidget because the form itself is based on

-Apart from the constructor, the class contains two private slots that are named according to the auto-connection naming convention required by
+Apart from the constructor, the class contains a private slot

 ui member variable refers to the form, and is used to access the contents of the user interface.